operating-systems

 User-Level Thread

-A user-level thread (ULT) is a thread managed entirely by an application-level library rather than the operating system kernel.
-The kernel remains unaware of the threads and manages the process as a single unit of execution.
+A user-level thread (ULT) is a thread managed entirely by an application-level library, not the kernel.
+The kernel remains unaware, managing the process as a single unit.
+Application includes a thread library for thread creation, termination, and scheduling.

 Mechanism